Amazon unveils yet another store concept: Amazon 4-star

 Amazon apparently isn't done testing out new store concepts.

-On Wednesday, the company introduced Amazon 4-star, a physical store in New York's SoHo neighborhood that includes products rated 4 stars and above, are top sellers, or are new and trending on Amazon's website.
-The new location will include devices, consumer electronics, kitchen, home, toys, books and games.
+On Wednesday, the company introduced Amazon 4-star, a physical store in New York's SoHo neighborhood that includes products that're rated 4 stars and above, are top sellers, or are new and trending on Amazon's website.
+The new location will include devices, consumer electronics, kitchen wares, home products, toys, books and games.
 Digital price tags at the store will show both list prices and reduced prices for Prime members.
 Amazon 4-star opens to the public Thursday.

 With so many store concepts, it seems clear Amazon is still experimenting and hasn't yet landed on a single top store idea it could expand to many more cities.